JavierCisco/Team11/README.md

 # How to Run Project:
-#FIRST please Make sure you have Python and pygame (therefore inferring pip as well) downloaded.
-I am assuming that you already have the #Psycopg2 module installed on your virtual machine for the database.
-Because that is what the example on Mr. Strother's Github was using.
-I # am saying this because my virutal machine did not have it installed, and I had to.
-So I hope y'all have it already.
+# FIRST please Make sure you have Python and pygame (therefore inferring pip as well) downloaded.
+Commands:
+sudo apt update
+sudo apt install python3 python3-pip
+pip3 install pygame

+# Then open a terminal and type python3 then hit enter.
+Then use the following commands to verify the installation.
+# Commands:
+import pygame
+print(pygame.__version__)

+# If there are no errors then the installation was successful.

+# Download #Psycopg2 module for the database if your virtual machine does not already have it.
+# Commands:
+sudo apt update
+sudo apt install postgresql postgresql-contrib sudo apt install libpq-dev python3-dev pip3 install psycopg2 pip3 install psycopg2-binary **use this if there are issues when compiling the extension**

+# Then open a terminal and type python3 then hit enter.
+Then use the following commands to verify the installation.
+# Commands:
+import psycopg2

+# If there are no errors then the installation was successful.

+# SECOND...
 - Download all files in our main branch.
 - to initiate program, run the command: 'python3 main.py' in the terminal